 While Iceland technically has four seasons, spring and fall have no dramatic weather differences.
 The temperature in Iceland stays pretty steady throughout the year, with the only major difference being in the summer months, between June and August.
 In March, you are likely to experience cold weather, strong winds, and precipitation that come with other winter months, although it’s a bit milder than January and February.

-The average temperature in March
+The average temperature of Iceland in March

 On average, the temperature in Iceland can range from around -2.2°C (28°F) to 3.3°C (38°F).